 Applying with a degree apprenticeship

-A degree apprenticeship with a healthcare provider is another way to become a physiotherapist.
+A part time degree apprenticeship BSc (Hons) with a healthcare provider is another way to become a physiotherapist.
 Apprenticeships give you the chance to earn a living while gaining your qualification.

 Occupational therapists empower people to overcome the difficulties they face with living independently.
 They improve the quality of life for people living with disabilities, illnesses, traumas, ageing, and long-term conditions.